The following are the College's regulations on drug and alcohol presence on campus and the consequences for non-compliance.

 Many health risks are associated with drug and alcohol abuse.
 Risks include, but are not limited to, malnutrition, brain damage, heart disease, pancreatitis, cirrhosis of the liver, mental illness, death, low birth-weight babies and babies with drug addictions.
 Personal relationships, family dynamics, ability to work and study are also at risk.

 Drug and Alcohol Abuse Prevention information is available through Human Resources.
-Counseling resources are available through the Student Affairs Office.
+Counseling resources are available through the Student Life Office.

 ACC is a state community College governed by the State Board for Community Colleges and Occupational Education.
 Board Policy requires the College to comply with the Drug Free Schools and Communities Amendments of 1989 (PL 101 226 in Federal law).
 A copy of this law is available in the Human Resources office.
 The College has adopted the following Drug and Alcohol Abuse Prevention Program:

-A controlled substances schedule is on file for your reference in the Student Affairs Office.
+A controlled substances schedule is on file for your reference in the Student Life Office.

 Referrals for counseling, treatment, rehabilitation and re-entry programs are available through the community: